hugoabernier/tahoeninja.blog/content/posts/ultimate-developer-tool-list-for-spfx/index.md

 ### [CLI for Microsoft 365 CLI](https://pnp.github.io/cli-microsoft365/)

-A command-line interface that lets you do tons of stuff in Office 365 and SPFx solutions.
+A command-line interface that lets you do tons of stuff in Microsoft 365 and SPFx solutions.
 To install, use your **Node.js command prompt** and type the following:

     npm i -g @pnp/cli-microsoft365